 Call for Abstract

-Food Summit 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Food Summit 2018
+Food and Beverages Summit 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Food and Beverages Summit 2018

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Foods of plant origin (e.g., fruits, vegetables, and cereals) are produced through gathering either from natural habitats or from man-made plantations.
 Man-made cultures started over 10,000 years ago.
 Green food implies planting or breeding under zero environmental pollution conditions, and processing according to normal sanitary standards.
 Green food production often evokes organic farming practices typical of a few centuries ago.
 This type of farming uses a small area of land for crops and another dedicated area for grazing beef, sheep, and goat.
 Farm entities were almost always self-sufficient with no use of pesticides or herbicides and the only fertilizer used was manure.
 As a typical cradle-to-cradle approach, organic farming suits the notion of a green technology.

 - Track 1-1High-Yield Food Crops and Multicropping

 - Track 1-2Plant Breeding & Horticulture